braze-inc/braze-docs/_docs/_home/static_video.md

 If you are constantly creating new event names it is going to be impossible to meaningfully segment your users.
 You are going to run into the same [over-segmentation problems](#over-segmentation).
 Additionally, programmatic custom events run a risk of containing more than 255 characters which is a constraint placed upon events and attributes.
 You should generally capture generic events (“Watched a Video” or “Read an Article”) instead of highly specific events such as (“Watched Gangnam Style” or “Read Article: Best 10 Lunch Spots in Midtown Manhattan”).

 ### Technical Limitations & Constraints
-Please be mindful of the following limitations and constraints when implementing custom events:
+Be mindful of the following limitations and constraints when implementing custom events:

 #### Length Constraints
 All custom events, custom attribute names (keys), and custom event string values of 255 characters or longer will be truncated.
 Ideally, these should be as short as possible to improve network and battery performance for your app.
 If possible limit them to 50 characters.

 #### Content Constraints
 The following content will be trimmed programmatically from your attributes and events.
-Please take care not to use the following:
+Take care not to use the following:

 - Leading and trailing whitespace
 - Newlines